-We use a safe solution for indoor and outdoor application or treatment.
-The solution is also used within building foundations to provide a protective barrier for your home.
-This treatment method allows the treatment to penetrate into small and hard to reach areas and allows the termiticide to be spread evenly over the treated areas.
-This treatment provides immediate protection and guards against future infestations.
+We use a safe solution for indoor and outdoor application.
+This solution is also used within building foundations to provide a protective barrier for your home.
+The liquid method allows the treatment to penetrate small, hard to reach areas and allows the termiticide to be spread evenly over the treated areas.
+It provides immediate protection and guards against future infestations.

-Since Termites are able to fit through cracks as small as 1/32 of an inch it is important to reduce the number of available entry points into your home.
-The dry foam is used to treat voids in interior and exterior walls, around heating ducts and water pipes, under slabs, and other surfaces.
-This method will help guard against future infestations and since most termites live in the soil around or under the house it will prevent their reentry if the colony has infested your home.
+The dry foam is used to treat voids in interior and exterior walls, around heating ducts and water pipes, under slabs, and other possible entry points into your home.
+This method will help guard against future infestations and since most termites live in the soil around or under the house, it will prevent their reentry if the colony has infested your home already.

 What you need to know about termites!